You are here

 - some signs of symptoms of disease?

-The condition can be assessed under all three appropriate PIG Tables, and as all impairments relate to the one disease, the ratings are combined.
+The condition can be assessed under all three appropriate DRCA PI Guide tables, and as all impairments relate to the one disease, the ratings are combined.

 If there are functional impairments under more than one table, they should all be assessed unless it would result in double assessment.
 As the impairments listed in the three tables are quite distinct (and given the outcomes of the treatment so far), the crossover would be minimal.
 Granting the higher of two assessments is not something that is stated in the Guide (as it is for some GARP tables), therefore it is not done as part of these assessments.